GabrieleNocchi/snp_calling_gatk_sun_grid_engine_SGE/README.md

 # snp_calling_scripts_gatk
-GATK pipeline, not user friendly at all
+GATK pipeline, no user friendly at all